Optimal Efficiency of Heat Engines with Finite-Size Heat Baths

-\Label{a3} In the present section, we show Propositions \ref{8-18-0}, and prepare Lemma \ref{8-18-1} for the proof of Proposition \ref{8-18-2} in the next section.
-In the first subsection, we give the prediction of the macroscopic thermodynamics for the optimal efficiency $\eta_{T}[\beta_{H},\beta_{L},\Omega_{R_{H}},\Omega_{R_{L}},Q]$ in the thermodynamical setup.
-Then, we show Proposition \ref{8-18-0}.
+\Label{Aa3} In the present section, we show Propositions 1, and prepare Lemma \ref{A8-18-1} for the proof of Proposition 2 in the next section.
+In the first subsection, we give the prediction of the macroscopic thermodynamics for the optimal efficiency $\eta_{T}[\beta_{H},\beta_{L},\Omega_{R_{H}},\Omega_{R_{L}},Q]$ in the thermodynamic setup.
+Then, we show Proposition 1.
 In the second subsection, we characterize $\eta^{(n)}_{T}[\beta_{H},\beta_{L},Q]$ by using Carnot's efficiency and the relative entropy.